ken-steckler/ken-steckler/README.md

 # Hi 👋, I'm Ken Steckler

 ## Thanks for visiting and welcome to my repository!
-Want to connect?
-Follow me on <a href="https://www.linkedin.com/in/ken-steckler/">LinkedIn</a>
+Want to connect? 🏻💼 <a href="https://www.linkedin.com/in/ken-steckler/">LinkedIn</a>

 ## My Bio 🧑🏻
 <ul>